Attic Elements

 Yogiberrium [70]: a bright, lustrous, silver mantic metal.
 With a melting point of 824 °C and a boiling point of 1196 °C, yogiberrium has the smallest liquid range of all the metals.
 Used to find direction.
 “If you don’t know where you are going, you might wind up someplace else.”

 Luciferium [71]: a silvery grey mantic metal.
-Used mainly as a catalyst in a variety of applications.
-Named for the “light bringer,” luciferium is mainly used to discern lies.
+Used as a catalyst in a variety of applications.
+Named for the “light bringer,” luciferium is used to discern lies.

 Shell 5

-Halfnium [72]: a shiny, silver grey eccentric odic metal.
-Hafnium is used in alloys with iron, titanium, niobium, tantalum, and other metals.
+Hafnium [72]: a shiny, silver grey eccentric odic metal.
+Hafnium is used in alloys with iron, titanium, niobium, tantalum, and other metals, and its exceptional ability to absorb neutrons makes refined hafnium a prized reagent in wards meant to dampen radiant or alignmental energy.

 Tantalum [73]: a very hard, blue-grey eccentric haptic metal.
 Highly conductive of heat and electricity, tantalum is renowned for its resistance to corrosion by acids.
 Tantalum’s high melting point of 3017 °C (boiling point 5458 °C) is exceeded by only four other elements.

-Tungsten [74]: a hard, heavy, steel-grey eccentric chromic metal.
-High-density alloys of tungsten with nickel, copper or iron are used in high-quality darts, arrowheads, spearpoints, etc..
-Of all metals in pure form, tungsten has the highest melting point
+Tungsten [74]: a hard, heavy, steel-grey eccentric chromatic metal.
+High-density alloys of tungsten with nickel, copper or iron are used in high-quality darts, arrowheads, spearpoints, etc. Of all metals in pure form, tungsten has the highest melting point.

 Rhenium [75]: a silvery-white eccentric esoteric metal.
-Rhenium has one of the highest melting points of all elements, exceeded by only tungsten and carbon.
-Used in various high temperature alloys.
+Rhenium has one of the highest melting points of all elements, exceeded by only tungsten.
+Used in various high temperature alloys, rhenium was also among the last stable elements discovered, its properties a mystery for longer than almost any other metal on this table.

 Osmium [76]: a hard, shiny, bluish silver eccentric stoic metal.
 The densest rare element.
 Its alloys with platinum, iridium, and other platinum group metals are employed where extreme durability and hardness are needed.